 “Right from the beginning of her career, Jill has always been a rabble-rouser—doing everything in her power to create pure, honest and thought provoking work, all the while breaking down boundaries, destroying the mundane and swinging for the fence.
 She was one of the first professional directors I ever worked with and was instrumental in me deciding to make a go of an acting career.
 At that time, I thought, ‘If Jill is like this, I can only imagine all directors will have the same ability to take risks and clarity of vision.’
 Boy, was I wrong.
 Jillian Keiley’s vision as an artistic director and director is as unique as it is undeniable.
 Very few people have ever experienced Jill’s work and not have been struck by her clarity of vision.” —Allan Hawco, Kickass Canadian, actor, co-artistic director at The Company Theatre

 ACT II: The wise woman knows herself to be a fool

 Jill is widely known for her laser-like focus as a director.
 But she finds that somewhat amusing.
-“People think I have great clarity of vision,” she says.
-“In fact, I just think, ‘I wonder how that would work…’”
+“People think I have great clarity of vision; in fact, I just think, ‘I wonder how that would work…’”

 For instance, she once reflected on how people sound birdlike when they talk.
 “You know, the music of that,” she says, before humming a brief demonstration in the cadence of dialogue.
 “The rhythm and the tone of it—isn’t that music?
 And couldn’t we substitute music for it?
 And aren’t voice and music the same thing?”